Matayos: Matayos Sub-County

+Local Governance: The administrative structure and local governance in Matayos provide insights into the implementation of devolution policies in Kenya.
+Policy studies can analyze the effectiveness of local governance and community participation.

+Matayos Sub-County offers a rich tapestry of study opportunities across various disciplines, from social sciences and economics to environmental studies and public health.

 Economy

 With the establishment of farmers co-operatives in the 1950s and sixties, Matayos was one of the early townships to host a cotton seed distribution store and a milk-collection centre.